ayufan/gitlab-ci-multi-runner/README.md

     * `volumes` - specify additional volumes that should be cached
     * `extra_hosts` - specify hosts that should be defined in container environment
     * `links` - specify containers which should be linked with building container
+    * `services` - specify additional services that should be run with build.
+Please visit [Docker Registry](https://registry.hub.docker.com/) for list of available applications.
+Each service will be run in separate container and linked to the build.

 1. The [runners.ssh] section:
     ```